pterm/pterm/README.md

 ### • 🧪 Well tested

+> PTerm has a 100% test coverage, which means that every line of code inside PTerm gets tested automatically

 We test PTerm continuously.
 However, since a human cannot test everything all the time, we have our own test system with which we currently run <!-- unittestcount2:start -->**`3460`**<!-- unittestcount2:end -->
 automated tests to ensure that PTerm has no bugs.